Suprapto Martosetomo: Diplomatic career

 On 5 September 2007, Suprapto was sworn in as ambassador to the Holy See.
 He presented his credentials to Pope Benedict XVI on 12 November 2007.
 As ambassador, Suprapto prioritized inter-religious dialogue, citing the importance of bridging the gap between the West and Islam, and actively participated in international forums such as the World Peace Forum and the International Meeting of Prayer for Peace.
-After serving in Vatican, on 12 April 2012 Suprapto was installed as the foreign minister's advisor (expert staff) for institutional relations.
-During his tenure, he led an investigation team on the shooting of three Indonesian imigrant workers by the Malaysian police under the pretext of a possible robbery.
+After serving in Vatican, he briefly became the acting director general of ASEAN Cooperation before being sworn is as the foreign minister's advisor (expert staff) for institutional relations on 12 April 2012.
+During his tenure, he led an investigation team on the shooting of three Indonesian immigrant workers by the Malaysian police under the pretext of a possible robbery.
 He was also responsible for supervising 2014 Indonesian general election overseas.

 In September 2013, Suprapto was nominated by President Susilo Bambang Yudhoyono as ambassador to South Africa, with concurrent accreditation to Lesotho, Swaziland, and Botswana.
 After undergoing an assessment by the House of Representative's first commission on 18 September 2013, Suprapto was sworn in on 14 February 2014.
 He presented his credentials to the President of South Africa Jacob Zuma on 14 May 2014 and President of Botswana Ian Khama on 18 February 2015.
 As ambassador, he actively encouraged Indonesian businesses to explore investment and market opportunities in South Africa, citing its advanced infrastructure and strategic position as a gateway to neighboring countries.